Codecademy/docs/content/html/concepts/elements/terms/center/center.md

 ---
-Title: '<center>'
+Title: "<center>"
-Description: 'Displays its contents centered horizontally in the containing element.
-This is now deprecated and CSS should be used instead.'
+Description: "Displays its contents centered horizontally in the containing element.
+This is now deprecated and CSS should be used instead."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
-  - 'Style'
+  - "Style"
-  - 'Obsolete'
+  - "Obsolete"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<center>`** element was used historically to center content, usually text, within its containing elements.
 It has since been deprecated and removed from the [HTML specification](https://html.spec.whatwg.org/).
 While some browsers might support it for backwards compatibility, it should no longer be used.